y-guang/psychopy-code-bridge/README.md

 WARNING: Before first try, make sure to backup your experiment file.
 And only run this script in your experiment directory when you are sure it works.
 Data loss will ruin your day.

-1. Copy the whole [code-sync](code-sync) directory to your experiment directory, so it looks like this:
+1. Copy the [code-sync.py](code-sync.py) file to your experiment directory, so it is on the same level as your `.psyexp` file.
+So it looks like this:

 ```
 experiment/
 ├── *.psyexp
-├── code-sync/
-│   ├── main.py
+├── code-sync.py
 ├── ...
 ```

-2. run [main.py](code-sync/main.py) in the code-sync directory.
+2. run it directly.

 ## How It Works